Jack Cooper (English musician): Biography

+The Beep Seals

+My Dad Recordings was the home of local musician Jim Noir, who helped Cooper record demos with his backing band for a possible debut album.
 However, instead of continuing to pursue a solo career Cooper served as part of Noir's backing band along with former Alfie guitarist Ian Smith on drums.
 The musicians dubbed themselves The Beep Seals and helped Noir record and tour his debut album Tower of Love, which was released in December 2005.
 Following tour commitments, the band parted ways with Jim Noir and began working on their own material with Cooper and Smith co-fronting.
+Commenting on the formation of the band, Cooper stated that they "all gelled immediately as a band.
+Me and Ian bonded straight away over obscure psychedelic records, and stuff like that first EP by The Aliens.
+I was thinking of packing in my solo stuff, anyway, and Ian was looking for a new band after Alfie finished".
 Through 2007, the band released 2 singles in the form of Tell Your Friends and Stars.
 In 2018, the band released their debut album Things That Roar, which was produced by Teenage Fanclub frontman Norman Blake.
+They split up in April 2009, cancelling their last planned gig which was part of an all day gig in Glasgow dubbed BeepFest.

+Mazes

 In 2009, Cooper formed Mazes.
 Initially conceived as a solo project following the split of the Beep Seals, after some early lineup changes the band lineup was completed by bassist Neil Robinson and drummer Conan Roberts.
 The band went on to release 3 albums proper; A Thousand Heys in 2011, Ores & Minerals in 2013 and Wooden Aquarium in 2014.
+Commenting on how the band worked together, Cooper revealed that "on the first record back in 2011, the songs were almost entirely fully formed.
+And then on Ores the songs were constructed around loops and I think of that record as being a mood board of how we want to sound in the long run.
+With the new stuff, I’m still bringing in the seeds of songs but we’re collaborating a lot more in the arrangement and vibe.
+Neil and Conan both have really great taste".